mattapperson/poof-mcp/README.md

 ### 2. macOS Permissions

-poof-mcp uses AppleScript and screencapture to control Terminal.app, which requires permissions:
+poof-mcp uses AppleScript to control Terminal.app, which requires permissions:

 1. **Accessibility** - Required for keyboard input
 2. **Automation** - Required to control Terminal.app
-3. **Screen Recording** - Required for `get_screenshot` tool

-> **Note**: The MCP server will automatically request permissions when needed.
-On first use, you'll see native macOS permission dialogs.
-If permissions were previously denied, the server will open System Settings to the correct panel.
+> **Note**: On first use, you may see macOS permission dialogs.
+Grant access to the app running the MCP server (e.g., Claude, VS Code, Terminal).

 ## Installation